 Students respond to two types of questions: multiple choice and open-ended.
 In a multiple-choice question, the correct answer is chosen from the four presented options, while open-ended questions require students to compose their responses.
 Open-ended questions generally require students to provide detail in support of their answers (such as showing or describing the steps performed to complete a calculation).

 How are written responses to open-ended items scored?
-The written responses for mathematics open- ended items are scored by avaluators trained in applying a mathematics.

-scored by evaluators trained in applying a mathematicsspecific scoring guideline.
+The written responses for mathematics open- ended items are scored by evaluators trained in applying a mathematics-specific scoring guideline.
 In mathematics, scores are based on content only.
 Spelling and punctuation are not included as part of the scoring process.